Clear Aligners vs Six Month Smiles vs Incognito Braces vs Damon Braces vs Veneers vs Dental Bondings

 How long is Invisalign treatment?

 Invisalign treatment lasts from 6-18 months, with the patient wearing the appliance from 22-24 hours a day.
-Invisalign works best if patient wear the clear aligners as instructed.
+Invisalign Near me works best if the patient wears the clear aligners as instructed.
 Again, this will all be done in accordance with the complexity of the issues.

 How much does Invisalign cost?

 Invisalign treatment is done based on a 3-D scan of your teeth.
 That said, Invisalign costs around $5,000 for the entire treatment.

 As this appliance is removable, it is also easier to clean than braces.
 To clean it well, remove it before eating and use the intended cleaning system.
 You can also brush the appliance and rinse the trays in warm water.
 The best time to do this is either in the morning or before going to bed.

 In terms of appointments, you should change the aligner trays every 2 weeks, so the visits are more regular than in braces.
 In time, you should schedule visits with your best orthodontist near me every 4-6 weeks.

 Metal braces are not usually a treatment option in patients who do sports.
 With Invisalign, if the issue is more complex and requires drastic tooth movement, it is not recommended as a treatment.

 Below are the pros and cons of choosing Invisalign vs. braces treatment.

 The Pros: Results are expected and guaranteed, as the appliance works on its own.
 Patients have to wear them at all times, which prevents taking the braces out and interrupting treatment.